hotelcurtains/CS135/notes/class notes.md

 - 3.2 = 16/5 ∉ ℤ

 ## Predicate Logic
-- recall a predicate is a ststement that only returns true or false
+- recall a predicate is a statement that only returns true or false
-- a predicate functon contains a finite number of variables and indicates whether a relationship is held by the objects represented b ythose variables.
+- a predicate function contains a finite number of variables and indicates whether a relationship is held by the objects represented by those variables.
   - when you fill in the variables with objects it becomes a proposition
   - a predicate has a variable and a domain and as such has no inherent truth value vs.
   - a proposition does not contain any variables and as such has a set truth value